Tangerine-Community/Tangerine/docs/system-administrator/tangerine-nginx-ssl.md

 # Configuring Nginx as SSL proxy server for Tangerine

+This information is out-of-date; updated info on providing an HTTPS reverse proxy is in the [Tangerine documentation](https://tangerinecentral.org/docs/system-administrator/tangerine-nginx-ssl/).

 ## Update

 Issue [#3147](https://github.com/Tangerine-Community/Tangerine/pull/3147) describes the start-ssl.sh script that automates installation of the SSL certificates